-Ukraine forces strike key bridge in Russian-occupied south
+Ukraine uses new artillery to hit key bridge for Russians

 Early in the war, Russian troops quickly overran the Kherson region just north of the Crimean Peninsula that Russia annexed in 2014.
 They have faced Ukrainian counterattacks, but have largely held their ground.

+The governor of Dnipropetrovsk, in the central eastern area of Ukraine, said Wednesday that Russian forces struck two regions with artillery.
+Gov. Valentyn Reznichenko said that in the town of Marhanets, a woman was wounded and several apartment buildings, a hospital and a school were damaged by the shelling.

+“Chaotic shelling has no other goal but to sow panic and fear among the civilian population,” he said.

 The Ukrainian attacks on the bridge in Kherson come as the bulk of the Russian forces are stuck in the fighting in Ukraine’s eastern industrial heartland of Donbas where they have made slow gains in the face of ferocious Ukrainian resistance.
-Supplies of U.S. weapons such as HIMARS have helped slow the Russian advances.

 Russian forces kept up their artillery barrage in the eastern Donetsk region, targeting towns and villages, according to regional governor Pavlo Kyrylenko.